serverless/dashboard/docs/python-sdk.md

 app.config['PROPAGATE_EXCEPTIONS'] = True
 ```

+Note, changing this behavior changes the behavior of the handler response so
+other updates may be necessary.

 ### Structured Logs with capture_error and capture_warning

 The `capture_warning` and `capture_error` methods will send the content to